Agbodrafo

 Agbodrafo, or Safe Harbor (from Portuguese Porto Seguro), is a town in southern Togo in the Maritime Region, lying between the Atlantic Ocean and Lake Togo.
 It grew around a Portuguese fort and was known to Europeans as Porto Seguro.
 It is now a popular seaside resort.

 The city of Agbodrafo has been recognised as part of the "Slave coast".
-One can discover some vestiges of the past such as the "house of slaves" (Woold Home) or the well of chained ones.
+There are some vestiges of the past, such as the "house of slaves" (Woold Homé) or the well of chained ones.